golang/vscode-go/docs/settings.md

 Flags to `go build`/`go test` used during build-on-save or running tests. (e.g. ["-ldflags='-s'"]) This is propagated to the language server if `gopls.build.buildFlags` is not specified.
 ### `go.buildOnSave`

 Compiles code on file save using 'go build' or 'go test -c'.
 Options are 'workspace', 'package', or 'off'.
-Not applicable when using the language server's diagnostics is used.
+Not applicable when using the language server's diagnostics.
 See 'go.languageServerExperimentalFeatures.diagnostics' setting.<br/>
 Allowed Options: `package`, `workspace`, `off`

 Default: `"package"`